Blendify/blender-manual/trunk/blender_docs/manual/addons/materials/material_library.rst

 - Open Blender and go to Preferences then the Add-ons tab.
 - Click Material then Material Library VX to enable the script.

-Addons Preferences
+Add-ons Preferences
-   Once the addon is enabled you can open the preferences and choose to set a path to use your own materials in the library.
+   Once the add-on is enabled you can open the preferences and choose to set a path to use your own materials in the library.

 Interface
 =========

-Located in the :menuselection:`Properties editor --> Material Properties --> Material Library VX`.
+Located in the :menuselection:`Properties editor --> Materials --> Material Library VX`.

 .. figure:: /images/addons_materials_matlibvx_ui.jpg
    :align: right